 Frugal but never cheap.
 Even though I thoroughly enjoy saving a buck I will not compromise value to do so.
 Some items are priced ridiculously low for a reason…they only cost 2¢ to make!
 In my opinion, cheap items look cheap, feel cheap, and don’t last.
 It is better to buy an item on sale then to buy a low quality item that will barely make it one use.
 Almost every store has a rewards program, which can be beneficial if combined with coupons or other discounts, so use these programs as a better way to pinch your pennies.
 Having a streetwise approach to money can pay off so well.
 For example, using a car insurance comparison site like Money Expert can help you make sure you are not overpaying for what you receive.

 Additionally, most cheap people live a cheap lifestyle, and can be unreasonable, hard to deal with and selfish.

 Thrifting.
 Yard sales, flea markets and thrift stores, oh my!
 This is a good way to find a diamond in the rough with your name on it.
+Checking out a Houston flea market can actually be a great day out as not only can you pick up a bargain but you can also find some entertainment there too!
 I personally love a good yard sale.
 To date, I have purchased a tool kit, Apple MacBook, mini fridge, designer handbag, wedding string lights and Christmas tree ornaments–all great products for low prices.